 The federal government can regulate some wetlands under the Clean Water Act, depending on how "navigable waters" is defined.
-The Act gives the federal government the ability to regulate navigable waters, and the definition of this has been expanded and limited several times by courts and administrations, making what qualifies as wetlands as clear as mud.
+The Act gives the federal government the ability to regulate navigable waters, and the definition of this has been expanded and limited several times by courts and administrations.

 What is clear, however, is that some of the measures used to protect wetlands, such as the Natural Resource Conservation Agencies wetlands reserve easement program, have significantly devalued the land.
-The Department of Revenue has found that wetland reserve easements have reduced the property value in some Nebraska counties by 40 percent.
+The Department of Revenue has found wetland reserve easements have reduced the property value in some Nebraska counties by 40 percent.

 Because wetlands play an important role in the ecology of Cherry County, the county supports continued state oversight of these waters, and opposes federal overreach into the long-term conservation of these resources.
 Wetlands are home to many species of wildlife, and provide an important service to nearby areas by holding and retaining floodwaters.
 These waters are then slowly released as surface water, or are used to recharge groundwater supplies.
 Wetlands also help regulate stream flows during dry periods.
-The counties policies must be coordinated with all entities attempting to regulate wetlands within the counties jurisdiction to ensure these important functions are properly considered.
+The County's policies must be coordinated with all entities attempting to regulate wetlands within the counties jurisdiction to ensure these important functions are properly considered.

 The U.S. Fish and Wildlife Service (FWS) tracks the characteristics, extent, and status of the Nation's wetlands and deep-water habitats.
-This information has been compiled and organized into the National Wetlands Inventory (NWI).
+This information has been compiled and organized into the